lightly-ai/NvidiaTAOActiveLearning/README.md

 ```

 ### 2.2 Training and Inference <a name=training>
 Now that we have our annotated training data, let's train an object detection model on it and see how well it works!
-Use the Nvidia Transfer Learning Toolkit to train a YOLOv4 object detector from the command line.
+Use Nvidia TAO to train a YOLOv4 object detector from the command line.
 The cool thing about transfer learning is that you don't have to train a model from scratch and therefore require fewer annotated images to get good results.

 Start by downloading a pre-trained object detection model from the Nvidia registry.

 ```
 mkdir -p ./yolo_v4/pretrained_resnet18
-ngc registry model download-version nvidia/tlt_pretrained_object_detection:resnet18 \
+ngc registry model download-version nvidia/tao/pretrained_object_detection:resnet18 \
-    --dest ./yolo_v4/pretrained_resnet18
+    --dest yolo_v4/pretrained_resnet18/
 ```

 Finetuning the object detector on the sampled training data is as simple as the following command.
-Make sure to replace YOUR_KEY with the API token you get from your [Nvidia account](https://ngc.nvidia.com/catalog)
+Make sure to replace `$NVIDIA_API_KEY` with the API token you get from your [Nvidia account](https://ngc.nvidia.com/catalog) if you haven't set the environment variable.

 > If you get an out-of-memory-error you can change the size of the input images and the batch size in the `yolo_v4/specs/yolo_v4_minneapple.txt` file.
 Change `output_width`/`output_height` or `batch_size_per_gpu` respectively.

 ```
 mkdir -p $PWD/yolo_v4/experiment_dir_unpruned
-tlt yolo_v4 train \
+tao yolo_v4 train \
-    -e /workspace/tlt-experiments/yolo_v4/specs/yolo_v4_minneapple.txt \
+    -e /workspace/tao-experiments/yolo_v4/specs/yolo_v4_minneapple.txt \
-    -r /workspace/tlt-experiments/yolo_v4/experiment_dir_unpruned \
+    -r /workspace/tao-experiments/yolo_v4/experiment_dir_unpruned \
     --gpus 1 \
-    -k YOUR_KEY
+    -k $NVIDIA_API_KEY
 ```

 Now that you have finetuned the object detector on your dataset, you can do inference to see how well it works.